vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - ... and more.

 The list of built-in exclusions in Windows is kept up to date as the threat landscape changes.
 To learn more about these exclusions, see [Microsoft Defender Antivirus exclusions on Windows Server: Built-in exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#built-in-exclusions).

-### Custom exclusions

-Microsoft Defender for Endpoint allows you to configure custom exclusions to optimize performance and avoid false positives.
-The types of exclusions you can set vary by operating system.
-Below is a summary of the custom exclusions available for macOS, Linux, and Windows.

-Exclusions are scoped to 1 or more components of Microsoft Defender for Endpoint:

-- Antivirus:  Exclude the operations of *only* the antivirus component
-- Global:  Exclude the operations of *all components* of Microsoft Defender for Endpoint

->[!NOTE]
-> Global exclusions are only available on Linux

-Exclusions can be defined for files or processes:

-- File and folder based exclusions:  Exclude the behavior (e.g. scanning) based on the file or folder location.
-- Process based exclusions:  Exclude behavior (e.g. real time protection) based on the process initiating the activty.

-> [!NOTE]
-> Network Protection is directly impacted by process exclusions on all platforms, meaning that a process exclusion on any OS (Windows, MacOS, Linux) will result in Network Protection not being unable to inspect traffic or enforce rules for that specific process.

-> [!NOTE]
-> Both custom exclusions and custom indicators of compromise (IoC) control the protection behavior of Defender for Endpoint.
-Indicators are preferred to exclusions as they create a smaller protection gap.
-See [how exclusions and indicators are evaluated](how-exclusions-and-indicators-are-evaluated) for details.

-#### macOS

-For macOS, you can define exclusions that apply to on-demand scans, real-time protection, and monitoring.
-The supported exclusion types include:

-- **File extension**: Exclude all files with a specific extension.
-- **File**: Exclude a specific file identified by its full path.
-- **Folder**: Exclude all files under a specified folder recursively.
-- **Process**: Exclude a specific process and all files opened by it.

-For more information, see the [Microsoft Defender for Endpoint on macOS documentation](/defender-endpoint/mac-exclusions).

-#### Linux

-On Linux, you can configure both antivirus and global exclusions.
-The supported exclusion scopes are:

-- **Antivirus exclusions**: Apply to on-demand scans, real-time protection (RTP), and behavior monitoring (BM).

-- **Global exclusions**: Apply to real-time protection (RTP), behavior monitoring (BM), and endpoint detection and response (EDR), stopping all associated antivirus detections and EDR alerts.

-For more information, see the [Microsoft Defender for Endpoint on Linux documentation](/defender-endpoint/linux-exclusions)

-#### Windows

-Microsoft Defender Antivirus can be configured to exclude combinations of processes, files, and extensions from scheduled scans, on-demdand scans and real-time protection.
-[Contextual file and process exclusions](https://learn.microsoft.com/en-us/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus#:~:text=Exclusions%20are%20primarily%20intended%20to%20mitigate%20affects%20on,for%20addressing%20false%20positives%20in%20a%20reliable%20way.) provide granular control to minimize protection gaps.

-> [!NOTE]
-> Some ASR rules do honor Microsoft Defender Antivirus exclusions.
-See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).
-All ASR rules honor process exclusions.

-For detailed instructions, see [Configure custom exclusions for Microsoft Defender Antivirus](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus).

 ### Custom remediation actions